HubSpot/general-store/README.md

   // handle changes!
 });
 // addOnChange returns an object with a `remove` method.
-// When you're ready to unsuscribe from a store's changes,
+// When you're ready to unsubscribe from a store's changes,
 // simply call that method.
 subscription.remove();
 ```